dusk-network/docs-public/src/content/docs/getting-started/vm/01-sc-on-dusk/01-smart_contracts_on_dusk.md

 ## Overview

+Smart Contracts are a key feature of Dusk, and they play an fundamental role also at a protocol level.
+More specifically, both staking and transfering functionalities are implemented via <a href="https://github.com/dusk-network/rusk/tree/master/contracts" target="_blank" >contracts</a> .

 Dusk offers robust support for smart contracts, as developers can leverage the features offered by <a href="https://github.com/dusk-network/piecrust" target="_blank" >Piecrust</a>, <a href="https://github.com/dusk-network/piecrust/blob/main/piecrust-uplink/README.md" target="_blank" >piecrust-uplink</a>  and  <a href="https://github.com/dusk-network/rusk" target="_blank" >Rusk</a>.